 As small employers grapple with health insurance contribution strategies and tight budgets, they often turn to alternative contribution strategies.

 For example, instead of purchasing and paying for a company-provided health insurance policy, small employers are providing a health reimbursement arrangement (HRA)—an arrangement in which employers provide an allowance toward employees’ individually-purchased health insurance premiums.
-Because these arrangements allow employers to define their own contribution (up to federal limits), small businesses often find them a more affordable option.
+Because these arrangements allow employers to define their contribution, small organizations often find them to be the more affordable option.

 When looking at what percent of health insurance is paid by employers, we see that there are differences between small and large employers.
-Across the nation, employers are contributing, on average, 83 percent for single coverage and 72 percent for family coverage.
-Small employers tend to pay slightly more (85 percent) of single coverage and significantly less (65 percent) of family coverage.
-Because of the high costs and contribution requirements of traditional company-provided health insurance policies, many small employers are taking a second look at individual health insurance and a reimbursement strategy.
+Across the nation, employers are contributing, on average, 82 percent for single coverage and 70 percent for family coverage.
+Small employers tend to pay a similar percentage for single coverage and significantly less (62 percent) of family coverage.
+Because of the high costs and contribution requirements of traditional company-provided health insurance policies, many small employers are taking a second look at individual health insurance paired with health reimbursement arrangements.